 • Water lines for distributing water to buildings on the main and west campuses.

 Natural gas from CenterPoint Energy and Black Hills Energy is used primarily to fuel the Power Plant that distributes steam to buildings for heating and hot water.
 Buildings not on the main steam distribution system use natural gas for heating and to produce hot water within the building.
+Buildings are individually metered by Black Hills Energy.

 The current steam Power Plant, near the corner of Sunnyside and Sunflower, was built in 1922.
 Four large boilers convert water to steam beneath the structure which is then sent through more than 16,000 lineal feet of tunnel systems that cross the main campus, some dating to the 1880s.
 The steam whistle, the “big tooter”, at the Power Plant remains a KU tradition since 1912.
+All buildings receiving steam are submetered by the University.

 West Campus has a smaller steam plant under the Multidisciplinary Research Building that houses three boilers to provide steam for heating at three buildings on west campus.